-Day 3, Tuesday 8th July MONGOL
+Day 3, Tuesday 8th July MONGOL NOMADIC SHOW AND HUSTAI NATIONAL PARK

-NOMADIC SHOW AND HUSTAI NATIONAL PARK
+Today, we will drive approximately 55 km west of the capital towards the Mongol nomadic camp, where we will attend a

-Today, we will drive around 55 km west of the capital towards the Mongol nomadic camp, where we will see the Mongol nomad show, which gives information about our traditional dairy products and felt-making processes, how the Mongolian nomads move from one pasture to another, and traditional games and musical instruments.
+Mongol nomad show.
+The show provides information about traditional dairy products, felt-making processes, the nomads' migration from one pasture to another, and traditional games and musical instruments.
 After having lunch at the camp, we'll continue our drive - about another 50km drive to Hustai National Park.
 There was a time when it would have been nearly impossible to see a Przewalski's horse (named after Russian geographer and explorer Nikolay Przhevalsky).
-They had become extinct in the wild in the 1960s because of overhunting and harsh winters.
+They became extinct in the wild in the 1960s due to overhunting and harsh winters.
 Only two captive groups remained in the world - in zoos in Munich and Prague.
 In 1992, some of these horses were reintroduced into the wild at Mongolia's Hustai National Park, and the herd has been carefully monitored since.
 Now, more than 350 people live here.
 Tonight is our first night in a traditional ger at Mongol Nomadic ger camp.

 Whilst the accommodation is basic, this is a unique opportunity to experience life as the Mongolian nomads do.
-Overnight in a standard ger camp. (or similar).
+Overnight at Mongol Nomadic ger camp (or similar).
 B/L/D